ubc-library-rc/qgis-knowledge-base/content/displaying-data.md

 ---
 layout: default
-title: Working with data
+title: Displaying Data
 nav_order: 4
 has_children: yes
 ---

-## different kinds of spatial data; different file formats

-## write up/description of all the different data types and how/why you might want to display them

-what you should know
+# Displaying Data

 - adding data/displaying data in project
 - attribute table
 - symbology
 - projecting/reprojecting

-- geoprocessing
-- exporting
+## different kinds of spatial data; different file formats

+## write up/description of all the different data types and how/why you might want to display them